 Last Spring we completed perhaps the largest re-configuration of school administrators in the history of our District.
 Sixteen of the twenty-four principal and vice principal positions will have new individuals assigned to them as students return to school in September.
 We are very excited about this significant change to our leadership team.
 Some are transferring in from other administrative positions within our District while others are taking on leadership roles for the first time in their careers.
 Based on the qualities and skill sets each one of them is bringing to their new role, our hope is for a significant positive impact on our schools and students.

 The work, then, of our new leaders (and all school leaders for that matter) is not so much with the students but with the teachers.
-Building a culture of continual improvement will ensure that the best possible teachers are impacting our students every day.
-Todd Whitaker emphasizes this in the short clip below.
+Building a culture of continuous improvement will ensure that the best possible teachers are impacting our students every day.
+To